Light to moderate acne + dry or damaged skin

 Cleansing is an important step in skincare.
 If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, then follow with a cleanser.
 A gentle cleanser is half the battle won in skin health, so choose your cleanser wisely.

 Acne is multifactorial and reflects what is happening inside the body.
-To learn more, visit our All About Acne page.
+To learn more, visit our blog pages to learn more on all the factors affecting acne.

 Daily Skincare Routine

-For people with light to moderate acne and dry or damaged skin
+For light to moderate acne and dry or damaged skin

 1. Cleanse face with gentle Triple Action Cleanser + cold water to rinse.
 This concentrated cleanser doesn't foam and only a small amount is needed.
 It mildly exfoliates and adds probiotic.
 Pat dry leaving a little bit of moisture for the next step.